vinocrzy/woocommerce-gold-silver-price/README.md

 <a href="https://vinocrazy.com/" target="_blank">Vino Crazy</a>

-⚠️ Adds WooCommerce Gold and Silver and Platinam Price  extension to WooCommerce plugin, tested up to WooCommerce 2.1.5
+:warning: Adds WooCommerce Gold and Silver and Platinam Price  extension to WooCommerce plugin, tested up to WooCommerce 2.1.5

 ## Pre Install